VelozUy/veloz/docs/BACKLOG.md

 - **Overview** - Shows all projects with featured media
 - **Photoshoot** - Projects with eventType "Photoshoot" and featured media
 - **Culturales y artísticos** - Projects with eventType "Culturales y artísticos" and featured media
-- **Casamiento** - Projects with eventType "Casamiento" and featured media
+- **Casamientos** - Projects with eventType "Casamiento" and featured media (displays as "Casamientos")

 ### 🎯 URL Structure